Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Related Work

-\textbf{Long video generation with memory or context.} Although modern video models generate visually impressive results, they inherently lack 3D and long-term consistency due to their 2D frame-based representations and limited temporal context \cite{team2025hunyuanworld}.
+Although modern video models generate visually impressive results, they inherently lack 3D and long-term consistency due to their 2D frame-based representations and limited temporal context \cite{team2025hunyuanworld}.
 To address this, recent works first reformulate full-sequence video diffusion models into auto-regressive generators \cite{ruhe2402rolling, chen2024diffusion, huang2025self, yin2024slow}, then incorporate memory modules that capture information from past generations.
 One line of work maintains an external cache of previous generations and conditions the current generation by retrieving a subset of them, either as raw RGB frames \cite{li2025vmem, xiao2025worldmem, yu2025context} or as hidden states \cite{cai2025mixture, yu2025malt}.
 Alternatively, other methods aim to compress the long-term context into compact forms such as latent states \cite{dalal2025one, po2025long, zhang2025test}, semantic video tokens \cite{ouyang2025tokensgen, jiang2025lovic, zhang2025packing}, or vision–language model features \cite{chen2025longanimation}.

-Unlike prior literature, we tackle long-term memory in the context of video editing, where the model must selectively maintain consistency across multiple edited videos and a user-input video rather than a continuous frame stream.
-Our approach combines \textit{retrieval} and \textit{compression}: past videos are first retrieved based on relevance, then adaptively compressed, preserving more detail for more relevant clips.
+Unlike prior literature, we address memory across independently generated editing iterations.
+In this setup, the model must selectively maintain consistency across multiple edited videos rather than a continuous frame stream.